Table of Contents

 The downside of FBA is that sellers are at the mercy of Amazon when it comes to storage, fulfillment, and other service fees.
 It’s key for a seller to understand FBA fees as they can be unpredictable and may negatively impact a seller’s bottomline.
 Also, sellers don’t have physical access to their products so they can’t customize orders and offer branded experiences for their customers.

 Seller Fulfillment Prime (SFP) allows sellers to manage storage and fulfillment of their products at their own facilities or at their 3PL partner’s facility, but still reach Amazon Prime members and keep the Prime badge next to their listings.
 The SFP and FBA experience from a buyers perspective are identical.
 Sellers have complete control and visibility of their storage and fulfillment processes and costs.
+Unlike FBA, sellers can use their own custom packaging to make for a more branded unboxing experience.

 The biggest disadvantages of SFP is that the seller is held to strict operational metrics which can be a challenge for some sellers or their 3PL partners.
 Also, the seller is responsible for covering the expedited shipping costs that comes with the Prime membership.